Twitch Tip: Quickly Switch Lures in a kayak (or anywhere)

 My first kayak was paddle only.
 I found out how difficult it was to propel the kayak and inability to do anything else.
 Staying on a fishing spot, changing lures, switching rods, eating a snack were nearly impossible while paddling.
 I made the move to a peddle driven kayak freeing up my hands.
 A game-changer.
 This opened up a new world within kayak fishing.
 Now I could move spots and do all those activities easily now.
 I could cast and fish while moving to my next spot.
 I could get my next bait selections ready and tied on while moving to my next area.
 I could put two lines out for trolling for trout while eating or changing lures on a third rod.
 All of these efficiencies were critical to me.

 Then I was introduced to a second major game-changer that added to my efficiency while kayak fishing.
-This was a clip that looked like a paper clip called the fish clip.
+This was a clip that looked like a paper clip.

 The #1 benefit is being able to switch lures fast.
 What took minutes now takes seconds.

 I didn't have to retie every time I want to switch lures.
 This is time consuming especially when using braid with a fluorocarbon leader.
 Every time I re-tie I'm cutting down my leader and eventually it becomes useless because it's too short.
-Also I now bring a couple rods versus the 4 or 5 I was carrying.
+Also I now bring a couple rods.
 Rods are cumbersome with all my other gear and limited space it in a kayak.
 Most of the time my rods are in rod holders with the eyes pointing up.
-It can be a challenge grabbing a loose line at the rod end to re-tie.
+It can be a challenge grabbing a loose line at rod end to re-tie.

 The second benefit is two-fold.
 The loop on the end functions like a loop knot and adds action to lures versus tying directly to a lure.
 Topwaters, subsurface plugs, jigheads and popping corks were my primary lure selections and they all worked better on the clips.
 The clips are most versatile on the popping corks and I wrote an entire article on that subject.